diskoverdata/diskover-docs/source_files/user_analytics_heatmap.md

 >
 > Green = Data shrinkage

-The absence of colors in a heatmap report is also very meaningful, revealing data inertia, alerting you of possible anomalies.
+The absence of colors in a heatmap report is also very meaningful, revealing data inertia, and therefore alerting you of possible anomalies.
 The lack of colors/activity is also a good indicator when comparing, for example, an on-premise server to a backup of that server in the cloud where you want data in both storage volumes to be identical; inertia in that case being favorable.

 #### How to Select Indices for the Heatmap Report